HollisChen/NoteSharing/Neuroscience and AI/G.R.Yang PhD Thesis Reading Notes.md

 **Cells expressing parvalbumin (PV), somatostatin (SOM or SST), and the serotonin receptor 5HT3a (5HT3aR) are types of inhibitory interneurons in the brain**.
 Inhibitory interneurons play a crucial role in regulating the balance of excitation and inhibition in neural circuits, which is essential for proper information processing, learning, and memory.

+Note: Interneurons are a broad class of neurons found throughout the central nervous system that play a crucial role in regulating and integrating neural activity within local circuits.
+Cortical interneurons are a subset of interneurons specifically found in the cerebral cortex.

+The following three interneurons are all cortical interneurons.

-- Parvalbumin (PV) interneurons: PV-expressing interneurons are a subpopulation of GABAergic (inhibitory) interneurons that are characterized by their expression of the calcium-binding protein parvalbumin.
-They are known for their fast-spiking properties and primarily target the cell bodies and proximal dendrites of excitatory neurons, providing strong inhibitory control over their output.
+- Parvalbumin (PV) interneurons: PV-expressing interneurons are a subpopulation of GABAergic (inhibitory) interneurons that are characterized by their expression of the calcium-binding protein parvalbumin. **They are known for their fast-spiking properties and primarily target the cell bodies and proximal dendrites (somatic areas) of excitatory neurons, providing strong inhibitory control over their output**.
 PV interneurons are involved in various functions, such as regulating the critical period for plasticity, controlling the timing of neural activity, and shaping the selectivity of sensory responses.

 - Somatostatin (SOM or SST) interneurons: SST-expressing interneurons are another subpopulation of GABAergic interneurons that express the neuropeptide somatostatin.
-These interneurons generally have slower firing rates than PV interneurons and target the distal dendrites of excitatory neurons, modulating the integration of excitatory inputs.
+These interneurons generally **have slower firing rates than PV interneurons and target the distal dendrites of excitatory neurons, modulating the integration of excitatory inputs**.
 SST interneurons are involved in regulating the strength of synaptic connections, controlling the gain of neural responses, and mediating cross-modal interactions.

 - 5HT3a receptor-expressing interneurons: These GABAergic interneurons express the serotonin receptor 5HT3a (5HT3aR).
 They represent a diverse group of interneurons with various morphological and functional properties.
 One subpopulation of 5HT3aR-expressing interneurons are the vasoactive intestinal peptide (VIP)-expressing interneurons, which target other inhibitory interneurons and can disinhibit the activity of excitatory neurons.
 This subpopulation plays a role in attention, sensory gating, and cortical state transitions.